yusuke85/javascript-module-2-todo-workshop/README.md

 **Note:** Adding a property to an object using the method above isn't possible with dot notation, which can only accept a literal member name, not a variable value pointing to a name.
 ### What is "this"?
 You may have noticed something slightly strange in our methods.
-Look at this one for example:
+Look at this example:
 ```js
 greeting: function() {
   console.log('Hi!
 I\'m ' + this.name.first + '.');
 }
 ```
 You are probably wondering what "this" is.
-The `this` keyword refers to the current object the code is being written inside — so in this case `this` is equivalent to `person`.
+The `this` keyword refers to the current object where the code is being written inside — so in this case `this` is equivalent to `person`.
 So why not just write `person` instead?
 As you'll see in the following section of **Object-oriented JavaScript**, when we start creating constructors and so on, `this` is very useful — it always ensures that the correct values are used when a member's context changes (for example, two different person object instances may have different names, but we want to use their own name when saying their greeting).

 Let's illustrate what we mean with a simplified pair of person objects:
 ```js